fatemehmousavibasir1/Dynamic-Time-Warping-based-Speech-Recognition-using-MFCC-Features/README.md

 The pipeline includes:

-1. Audio Loading
+1.Audio Loading
    Three audio files are used:

    A reference audio of the word "Bale" (bale.wav)

    A reference audio of the word "Kheir" (kheir.wav)

    A test audio, either of "Bale" or "Kheir" (e.g., bale_test.wav)

    The audio is loaded using Librosa with its original sampling rate.

-2. Framing
+2.Framing
   Each audio signal is split into overlapping frames using a sliding window:

   Frame length: 300 samples

   Hop length: 100 samples
   Framing is essential to break the signal into small chunks for short-time analysis.

-3. MFCC Feature Extraction
+3.MFCC Feature Extraction
   MFCCs are computed from each frame:

   16 MFCC coefficients per frame

   Frame-level MFCCs are averaged across frequency bins (mean over time) This results in a sequence of MFCC feature vectors representing the overall spectral content of the word.

-4. DTW-Based Matching
+4.DTW-Based Matching
   The DTW (Dynamic Time Warping) algorithm is used to align and compare the test signal with each reference template:

   A custom cepstral distance (squared Euclidean distance between MFCC vectors) is used as the frame-level distance metric.

   DTW calculates the minimum cumulative cost to warp one feature sequence into another.

   The template (either "Bale" or "Kheir") that yields the lower DTW distance to the test signal is chosen as the recognized word.

-5. Visualization
+5.Visualization
   Waveforms of all three signals are plotted for manual inspection:

   bale.wav

   kheir.wav

   The test audio (e.g., bale_test.wav)

   This helps understand the shape and relative energy of the audio inputs.

-6. Decision Logic
+6.Decision Logic
   After calculating the DTW distance between the test MFCC sequence and each reference:

 If DTW(test, bale) < DTW(test, kheir), it prints: Detected word: Bale